felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.44.0-rc.1 =
+= 1.44.0 =

-(2019/05/03) Added support for the Schema 'primaryImageOfPage' property for the Schema WebPage type.
-Moved several 3rd party integration modules from WPSSO JSON Pro to WPSSO Core Pro.
+(2019/05/04) Added support for the Schema 'primaryImageOfPage' property for the Schema WebPage type.
+Moved 3rd party integration modules from WPSSO JSON Pro to WPSSO Core Pro.

-= 1.43.0 =

-(2019/04/27) Added a new "Add 5 Star Rating If No Rating" option in the SSO &gt; Schema Markup settings page.